Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Acknowledgments

 \section{Acknowledgments}

-The authors would like to sincerely thank all anonymous annotators for their contribution to this research.
-This research was funded by the Bayerisches Staatsministerium für Wissenschaft und Kunst within the Elite Network Bavaria with the Int.
-Doct.
-Program ``Measuring and Modelling Mountain Glaciers in a Changing Climate'' (IDP M3OCCA)) as well as the German Research Foundation (DFG) project ``Large-scale Automatic Calving Front Segmentation and Frontal Ablation Analysis of Arctic Glaciers using Synthetic-Aperture Radar Image Sequences (LASSI)''.
-The authors thank the Jet Propulsion Laboratory, California Institute of Technology, for support of their work under a contract with the National Aeronautics and Space Administration.
-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR projects b110dc and b194dc.
-NHR funding is provided by federal and Bavarian state authorities.
-NHR@FAU hardware is partially funded by the DFG – 440719683.
+The authors thank all annotators for their contribution to this research.
+This research was funded by the DFG project CH 2080/5-1 and the Bayerisches Staatsministerium für Wissenschaft und Kunst within the ENB M5613.5.2020.
+The authors thank the JPL, California Institute of Technology, for support of their work under a contract with NASA and the NHR@FAU for HPC resources (partially financed by DFG – 440719683) within the projects b110dc and b194dc.
 The author team acknowledges the provision of satellite data under various AOs from respective space agencies (DLR, ESA, JAXA, CSA).